steveicarus/iverilog/vvp/README.txt

 meanings.
 As inputs to functors, the symbols "C<0>", "C<1>", "C<x>" and "C<z>" represent a constant driver of the given value.

+NUMBERS:

+decimal number tokens are limited to 64bits, and are unsigned.
+Some contexts may constrain the number size further.

 SCOPE STATEMENTS: